 Please note the following tips related to attaching files to your application, especially the requirement that applicants only include read-only, non-modifiable .PDF files in their application:

 - Ensure that you attach .PDF files only for any attachments to your application, and they must be in a read-only, non-modifiable format.
-PDF files are the only Education approved file type accepted as detailed in the Federal Register application notice.
+PDF files are the only Department approved file type accepted as detailed in the Federal Register application notice.
 Applicants must submit individual .PDF files only when attaching files to their application.
 Specifically, the Department will not accept any attachments that contain files within a file, such as PDF Portfolio files, or an interactive or fillable .PDF file.
 Any attachments uploaded that are not .PDF files or are password protected files will not be read.
-If you need assistance converting your files to a .pdf format, please refer to the following Grants.gov webpage with links to conversion programs under the heading of additional resources: http://www.grants.gov/web/grants/support/technical-support/software/pdf-conversion-software.html

 - Grants.gov cannot process an application that includes two or more files that have the same name within a grant submission.
 Therefore, each file uploaded to your application package should have a unique file name.

 - When attaching files, applicants should follow the guidelines established by Grants.gov on the size and content of file names.
-Uploaded files must be less than 50 characters, contain no spaces, no special characters (example: -, &, *, %, /, #, \) including periods (.), blank spaces and accent marks.
+Uploaded files must be less than 50 characters in the file name, contain no spaces, no special characters (example: -, &, *, %, /, #, \) including periods (.), blank spaces and accent marks.
 Applications submitted that do not comply with the Grants.gov guidelines will be rejected at Grants.gov and not forwarded to the Department.

 - Applicants should limit the size of their file attachments.
 Documents submitted that contain graphics and/or scanned material often greatly increase the size of the file attachments and can result in difficulties opening the files.
 For reference, the average discretionary grant application package totals 1 to 2 MB.
 Therefore, you may want to check the total size of your package before submission.